 - 1. The GOsC holds reserves as part of good business practice to ensure that it has funds available if unforeseen events materialise, such as a sudden increase in operational expenditure or income falling below expectations. - 2.
-In addition, GOsC ensures its cash funds are protected by contracting with Brewin Dolphin to manage an investment portfolio which at the year-end was valued at £1.25m.
-The investment portfolio has stabilised in the current financial year. - 3.
+In addition, GOsC ensures its cash funds are protected by contracting with Brewin Dolphin to manage an investment portfolio which at the year-end was valued at £1.17m. - 3.
 This paper considers both the reserves position and the investment position.